SrDonEmilio/SrDonEmilio/README.md

 - 🔭 I’m currently working on [BanPAY](https://banpay.com)
 - 🌱 I’m currently learning a lot of stuff 🤪
 - 👯 I’m looking to collaborate on any thing related to JS
-- 🤔 I’m looking for help with some scientific Scientific Divulgation Project 🧪## Hi there, I'm Emilio ✌

-### I'm a Full Stack Developer 💛 JS
-- 🔭 I’m currently working on [BanPAY](https://banpay.com)
-- 🌱 I’m currently learning a lot of stuff 🤪
-- 👯 I’m looking to collaborate on any thing related to JS
 - 🤔 I’m looking for help with some scientific Scientific Divulgation Project 🧪💻

 ### Connect with me: